kicaj29/angular-examples/README.md

       secretLairs: this.fb.array([]), // <-- secretLairs as an empty FormArray
       power: '',
       sidekick: '',
-      genderAndNumber: [new MySuperControlValue(), MySuperConrolRangeValidator(200, 0)],
+      genderAndNumber: [new MySuperControlValue(),
-      heroNameSimpleCustomControl: ''
+        [MySuperConrolRangeValidator(200, 0), superforbiddenValueValidator(123)] //synchronous validators
+      ],
+      heroNameSimpleCustomControl: ['', [Validators.required, forbiddenValueValidator(new RegExp('common-data', 'i'))]]
     });
   }
 ```
+In case of *MySuperControlValue* are used 2 sync validators so you can see that second validator *MySuperControlValue* is called even previous *MySuperConrolRangeValidator* returned validation error.

 If we want support template-driven forms in function *validate(c: AbstractControl)* we have to return not null value if validation failed.

 I am not sure when we should use *registerOnValidatorChange*.
 This function has very limited documentation